-\Through Oct.
-31, 2023.
-Data is for all outlook revisions unaccompanied by a rating change.
+^{}Data as of Oct.
+31, 2024.
+Data is for all outlook changes unaccompanied by a rating change.
 Favorable outlook revisions include stable to positive and negative to stable.
-Unfavorable outlook revisions include positive to stable, stable to negative, and positive to negative.
+Unfavorable outlook revisions include positive to stable and stable to negative.
 Excludes outlook revisions to developing and ratings that were removed from CreditWatch.
-Copyright © 2023 by Standard & Poor's Financial Services LLC.
-All rights reserved.